roniemartinez/dude/docs/advanced/13_selenium.md

     pip install pydude[selenium]
     ```

-## Required changes to your code in order to use Selenium
+## Required changes to your script in order to use Selenium

 Instead of Playwright's `ElementHandle` objects when using Playwright as parser, `WebElement` objects are passed to the decorated functions.